chentianran/chentianran.github.io/teaching/calc1/syllabus.markdown

 * F: below 60%

-Border line grades are determined by in-class participation (in discussions and activities) as well as attendance.
+Border line grades are determined by in-class participation (in-class discussions and activities) as well as attendance.

 ### Other policies